Fawaz-Khan-R/PDF-to-Audio-file-converter/README.md

 To run the PDF to Audio Converter locally:
 1. Clone this repository.
+2. Open your terminal.
-2. Install the required dependencies (`pip install pyttsx3 PyPDF2 flask`).
+3. Install the required dependencies (`pip install pyttsx3 PyPDF2 flask`).
-3. Run the Flask application (`python app.py`).
+4. Run the Flask application (`python app.py`).(Ensure that the current directory contains the main.py file along with the static,uploads and templates directory)
-4. Access the application in your web browser (`http://localhost:5000` by default).
+5. Access the application in your web browser (`http://localhost:5000` by default).

 ## Technologies Used